-When Ranbir Kapoor, Tiger Shroff And Sonam Kapoor As Kids Starred In A 90s Video With Their Fathers!
+When Ranbir Kapoor, Tiger Shroff And Sonam Kapoor Starred As Kids In A '90s Video With Their Fathers

-The internet is an amazing place where several throwbacks surface and leave us you in awe, making us realize time flews and how!
-An old public service announcement video starring Tiger Shroff, Ranbir Kapoor and Sonam Kapoor as kids with their fathers, Jackie Shroff, Rishi Kapoor and Anil Kapoor respectively is going viral on social media.
+The Internet is an amazing place where several throwbacks surface and leave us in awe, making us realise time flies and how!
+An old public service announcement video starring Bollywood stars Tiger Shroff, Ranbir Kapoor and Sonam Kapoor as children with their fathers Jackie Shroff, Rishi Kapoor and Anil Kapoor respectively is going viral on social media.

 In the music video promoting the message of unity and religious co-existence in India, one can spot these star kids in their younger versions and their fathers and it's such an 'wow' moment.